Week 16 NFL Power Rankings: Biggest breakthroughs for every team

 Week 15 ranking: 8

 Biggest breakthrough: The defense.
 Yes, the group was listless in a 23-0 loss to the Colts on Sunday, but when judged over the course of the season, the answer is obvious.
 The Cowboys have had a defense the past few seasons that has been better than people think.
 They finished eighth in total yards in 2017.
-They led the league in rush defense in 2016.
+They led the league in rushing defense in 2016.
 They took the ball away 31 times in 2014.
 This season, however, they have been elite, ranking fourth in points allowed and fifth in yards per game.
 They have one of the premier pass-rushers in DeMarcus Lawrence, two of the top young linebackers in Jaylon Smith and Leighton Vander Esch, and Byron Jones has been the Cowboys' best cornerback in years after making the transition back from safety. -- Todd Archer

 13. Minnesota Vikings (7-6-1)